-Associate Editor: Sonja Schmid
+Senior Editor: Sonja Schmid

 Sonja handles manuscripts in virology and parasitology, including research on all aspects of pathogen-host interactions, development of vaccines and therapeutics, epidemiology, and clinical studies.
 Before joining Nature Communications, Sonja studied anti-viral defense systems, focusing on innate immune signaling and the small RNA machinery, as postdoctoral fellow at Mount Sinai School of Medicine in New York City.
 Sonja is based in the New York office.

 The team oversees content selections for submissions in all areas of neuroscience – from molecular to systems and cognitive neuroscience - and psychology.
 The team’s remit includes basic science research on the brain and behaviour of humans or animals, as well as clinical/translational studies on neurological and psychiatric disorders.
 Our neuroscience editors are also interested in studies that examine the interaction of the brain/nervous system with other systems of the body.